Julia Maesa: Reign of Severus Alexander

 Alexander ascended the throne at the age of around 14, and he was kept in check by his mother and grandmother who were determined to erase the negative impression left by Elagabalus' rule.
 Alexander was given the name Marcus Aurelius Severus Alexander to emphasize his relationship to Septimius Severus, the founder of the dynasty.

 Julia Mamaea and Julia Maesa also helped guide the smooth running of the empire in Alexander's minority.
 The inscriptions carrying the emperor's name referred to him as Juliae Mamaeae Aug(ustae) filio Juliae Maesae Aug(ustae) nepote (the son of Julia Mamaea and grandson of Julia Maesa), showing their status.
 The changes introduced by Maesa and her daughter included selecting a council of sixteen chosen for their moderation and experience to control the affairs of the administration and provide advice to the young emperor, restoring an aristocratic and non-tyrannical form of government.
 Under the new regime, new measures reversing Elagabalus' policies were introduced.
 The eastern religious practices introduced by the former emperor were eradicated in Rome and his religious edicts were reversed, the sacred stone of El-Gabal was returned to Emesa and the vast temple which had been dedicated to him by Elagabalus was re-dedicated to Jupiter.

 Death

 Maesa likely died between November 224 and 227.
 Her death deprived her daughter, Julia Mamaea, not only of a mother but also of a political mentor and colleague, and Julia Mamaea was now alone in her family in guiding her son's rule.

 Deification

 Like her sister Julia Domna, Julia Maesa was deified.
 In the Feriale Duranum, the list of religious observances of the Cohors XX Palmyrenorum, dating to c.
 227 AD, Maesa is subject to a supplication on her birthday (7 May).
 Coins commemorating her deification show her borne aloft on the back of a peacock.
-Unfortunately the coins are undated, but she also appears deified on the Acta Fratrum Arvalium of 7 November 224, which lists the number of gods and goddesses the Arval Brethren made sacrifices to on that certain date.
+The coins are undated, but she also appears deified on the Acta Fratrum Arvalium of 7 November 224, which lists the number of gods and goddesses the Arval Brethren made sacrifices to on that certain date.